Girl Talk (books)

-Girl Talk is series of books by L.E.
-Blair for teenage girls, telling school adventures of four American teenagers in junior high school: Sabrina, Allison, Randy, and Katie.
+Girl Talk is a series of books for teenage girls by Katherine Applegate and other writers, writing under the pseudonym L.E.
+Blair, telling school adventures of four American teenagers in junior high school: Sabrina, Allison, Randy, and Katie.
 The series takes place in the fictional small town of Acorn Falls, Minnesota.
 The books were published by Golden Books.

 The series, consisting of 45 books, was published in the 1990s.
 There were spin off products, like board games, and special edition books about fun things to do when bored, and a book filled with advice from Allison.
 Each book featured an introduction to each girl on the first page, a phone conversation between two or more girls, a poll on the readers opinions about the books, and the earlier ones featured all the books with a quick summary.
 Later books featured a list of the books with no summaries.

-The books often featured chapters that were phone conversations the girls had.
+The books were also accompanied by tabletop games and other merchandise.
+The Oxford English Dictionary credits the works of L.E.
+Blair with having the earliest recorded instance of the term "Captain Obvious".